 The World Health Organization estimates that 80% of the world's population depends on plants to treat common ailments.
 Why not join the billions of people worldwide that are leveraging the power of herbs and spices to support their health and well-being?
 Whether your preference is for some mild seasoning that subtly enhances your meal, or a stronger flavour that takes centre stage, there's an herb or spice that will appeal to your taste buds — here are 5 to consider.

-Do struggle to get a good night's rest?
-Do you have difficulty falling asleep; or do you find yourself waking up repeatedly throughout the night?
-Is it hard to get out of bed in the morning, because you feel tired instead of feeling refreshed and energized?
+Do you struggle to get a good night's rest?
+Do you have difficulty falling asleep, or find yourself waking up repeatedly throughout the night?
+Is it hard to get out of bed in the morning, because you feel tired and sluggish, instead of feeling refreshed and energized?

-During the period when you're asleep, all of the systems in your body undergo a process of rest, repair, and rejuvenation.
+During the period when you're asleep, all the systems in your body undergo a process of rest, repair, and rejuvenation.
 Optimal physical and mental health depends on adequate sleep and dreaming.
-If you're tossing and turning all night, you're missing out on the restorative and protective aspects of sleep; both your physical and mental well-being are compromised as a result.
+When you toss and turn all night long, you miss out on the restorative and protective aspects of sleep; both your physical and mental well-being are compromised as a result.

-It doesn't take long for your body to feel the effects of poor quality sleep.
+It doesn't take long before your body starts feeling the impact of poor quality sleep.
 After just a few days, inadequate sleep leads to:

 One of the great things about the human body is that it is an excellent communicator.
 As you eat, drink, move, and engage with the world around you, your body responds.
 If something isn't quite right, your body will find a way, whether subtly or dramatically, to let you know about it.